 “In June this year I was up Ben Nevis at 1am with a friend as weather was perfect.
 It gave me a fire to try to use the beauty on our doorstep for the greater good.
 I never expected the reaction and now we find ourselves with ten amazing charities together working with the same goal of helping other families.
 We owe it to Kyle to try and make a difference for others, to know we can smile and tell his little sister we never gave up.”

-Those taking part in the event will be able to choose to support one of the following charities: Anam Cara Fasgadh, Bliss, Child Bereavement UK, Sands (Stillbirth and neonatal death charity), Sands Lothians, Star for Harris, The Lullaby Trust, Together for Short Lives, Tommy’s and Twins Trust, Get more information and book a place here.
+Those taking part in the event will be able to choose to support one of the following charities: Anam Cara Fasgadh, Bliss, Child Bereavement UK, Sands (Stillbirth and neonatal death charity), Sands Lothians, Star for Harris, The Lullaby Trust, Together for Short Lives, Tommy’s and Twins Trust.